Entry 987 - Entry 1,024

 Wherever I notice an imbalance which develops into attachment, I will release myself willingly and return to balance.

-After meditating (sitting in silence) I see much more than before the connection from imbalance to attachment and attachment to suffering.
+After meditating (sitting in silence), I see much more than before the connection from imbalance to attachment and attachment to suffering.

 It's interesting how the thing we cling to, regardless of what side of the scale it resides on, becomes the thing we attach to until we release ourselves from the grip we first put ourselves in.

-Eventually that imbalance will reflect with your friends.
-You might have to rely on them to take you to the hospital over and over again.
-You might not be able to hang out because you're always returning to the hospital.
 You might lose friends who don't want to deal with your unhealthy lifestyle.
 You might even lose yourself momentarily.
-In the end, the cake is not the culprit, it's your attachment to the cake that creates the issues which reflects as an imbalance in your life.
+In the end, the cake is not the culprit; it's your attachment to the cake that creates the issues which reflect as an imbalance in your life.

 The key is to let go of that attachment.
 Let go of the power you give it to hold you captive.
 Let go and release yourself.
 There are many ways to release yourself, but the most potent and powerful release is down at the root level of attachment.
 Release yourself from your addiction and attachment to pleasurable sensations.
 Release yourself from the desire to feel the sugar enter your brain.
-There are multiple breath work techniques that help you become aware of the sensations that appear on your body such as Vipassana.
-When you're aware of the pleasant and unpleasant ones, you can begin to train your mind not to react by clinging or experiencing aversion to these sensations.

 Then as you discipline your mind over time, this discipline will follow you as you interact with the outer environment of life.
 The next time you experience a craving for cake, you can remember not to react, but simply observe the craving desire for a pleasurable sensation triggered by a piece of cake.
-You can remember the impermanent nature of a pleasant sensation and realize it truly cannot offer you long lasting happiness.
-Objectively aware of the rise and fall of wanting the cake, you release yourself from reacting and you do not enter the miserable cycle of craving.
-And thus, new patterns in the brain have been made.
-You are learning to not only discipline your mind, but you are also actively purifying the mind of past and future cravings.
+You can remember the impermanent nature of a pleasant sensation and realize it truly cannot offer you long-lasting happiness.

-People ask me if I drink and now I say "Why would I need to when I can get better effects through silence?"
-I don't think alcohol is inherently bad or good, it just is.
+People ask me if I drink, and now I say, "Why would I need to when I can get better effects through silence?"
+I don't think alcohol is inherently bad or good; it just is.
 People can abuse it as well as just use it.
 It's the person behind the alcohol that decides what impact it will or will not have in their life.
 But for me personally, it serves absolutely no purpose, so I don't drink it.

-Not only that, but your trust for God may not always overcome your distrust of everything else, depending on your beliefs.
+If you're taught not to trust yourself, you will have a very difficult time trusting the people around you, the animals, the communities you commune with, etc. This distrust, if it is intense enough, can morph into conspiracy theories, which give rise to paranoia.
+If this paranoia persists, then it's only a matter of time before the observer manifests the observed to express their inner beliefs about the world outside of them.Not only that, but your trust in God may not always overcome your distrust of everything else, depending on your beliefs.
 There are some Christians who are great at surrendering to what is, and others who cannot.
-But even if those Christians truly don't trust themselves, their trust of God will be impacted.
-To take away the blame from God when he does not deliver, they blow up dualism and make the devil a valid rival to God.
+But even if those Christians truly don't trust themselves, their trust in God will be impacted.
+To take away the blame from God when He does not deliver, they blow up dualism and make the devil a valid rival to God.

-The parents may proclaim in arguments on who is right and who is wrong by devaluing their character.
+Any religious doctrine that devalues the person, that makes a portion of the person seem evil, unworthy, guilty, or shameful, is setting the person up for either becoming harmed by narcissistic and codependent tendencies or developing these tendencies themselves.
+Not all victims of the system may become narcissistic themselves, but they are very prone to developing an unhealthy relationship with a narcissistic sect that feeds off their weakness.The parents may proclaim in arguments on who is right and who is wrong by devaluing their child's character.
 "You're always mean to me!"
 "You are never nice!"
 "You should be ashamed of yourself for how you're treating me!
 After bringing you into this world and clothing you and giving you shelter, you treat me like that?"
-When the poor child is simply expressing his feelings of the hurt that the parent has caused, it backfires.
-The child is always wrong and the narcissistic parent always finds a way to be right.
+When the poor child is simply expressing their feelings of the hurt that the parent has caused, it backfires.
+The child is always wrong, and the narcissistic parent always finds a way to be right.

 This is the same model that toxic versions of religions use to keep people coming back.
-When there is a discrepancy or contradiction in the scripture it's not the religious sect's fault, they say it's your fault.
-They say, "Oh you don't have enough faith in God" when that was never the point.
+When there is a discrepancy or contradiction in the scripture, it's not the religious sect's fault; they say it's your fault.
+They say, "Oh, you don't have enough faith in God," when that was never the point.
 You pointing out a contradiction in the scripture doesn't make you believe in God any less, but they make it seem like you're the issue when you point out an issue within their own religious doctrines.

 Then these people who improperly use the donation money of the church make up something like, "You really are going to question what the Holy Spirit has placed on this pastor's heart?
 You know more than what he does about all this donation money that God has called him to be a leader over?"
 Once again, you become the problem.
-This mirrors what it's like to be in a narcissistic relationship, only this time it's with a religion or a conglomerate of people rather than just with a narcissistic mother and a father.
+This mirrors what it's like to be in a narcissistic relationship, only this time it's with a religion or a conglomerate of people rather than just with a narcissistic mother and father.

-Nov 19th
+Entry 1,017 - Nov 19th

-Isn't it a weird phenomenon?
+Isn't it a weird phenomenon?There are just some people

 That when you meet them

-And you first lay eyes on them
+And you first lay eyes on them,

 You don't see anything but love.